 Firstly, don’t worry – they are, as we explained above, very common.
 However, cataracts cannot be treated with drops or medicines.
 The only treatment is to remove the lens through a tiny opening in the eye and replace it with an artificial lens - this is what is done during cataract surgery.
 Cataract removal is the most commonly performed operation in the UK

-Generally patients with early cataracts and mild symptoms can continue as normal with their day to day activities.
-However, if the cataract is severely cloudy, then patients will be aware of difficulties with reading, distance vision and driving vision.
-Your optician, GP or eye surgeon will advise you as to whether it is safe to drive, as you must satisfy the DVLA criteria.Web link http://www.dft.gov.uk/dvla/medical/ataglance.aspx
+Generally patients with early cataract and mild symptoms can continue as normal with their day to day activities.
+However, if the cataract is severely cloudy, then patients will be aware of difficulties with reading, distance and driving vision.
+Your optometrist, GP, or ophthalmologist will advise you as to whether it is safe to drive, as you must satisfy certain criteria.

-This can usually be arranged at your convenience in the private sector (depending on when the surgeon's operating sessions are).
-Waiting times will vary depending on the time of year and patient volumes.
-Our practice can usually arrange surgery within 2-4 weeks, although this has been done faster where patients have requested it (if they live overseas, for example).The NHS will give you less choice in terms of time and a longer wait, although these vary depending on which region you're in.
-You may not meet the surgeon before surgery, nor may you specify which surgeon operates on you.
+Cataract sugery can usually be arranged at your convenience in the private sector (depending on when the surgeon's operating sessions are).
+Wait times will vary depending on the time of year and patient volumes.
+Our practice can usually arrange surgery within 2-4 weeks, although this has been done faster where patients have requested it (if they live overseas, for example).
+Obviously this comes with the usual benefits of private medicine, which can sometimes include your own room and facilities, although cataract operations do not usually require an overnight stay.